xpack/web-jekyll/_posts/releases/meson-build/2021-10-19-meson-build-v0-58-2-1-released.md

 ---
 title:  xPack Meson Build 0.58.2-1 released

-summary: "Version 0.58.2-1 is a new release; it follows the upstream release."
+summary: "Version 0.58.2-1 is a new release; it follows the upstream release; it also updates to the latest build environment."

 version: 0.58.2-1
 upstream_version: 0.58.2